cjdoris/Bokeh.jl/docs/src/misc.md

 Bokeh.settings!(display=:blink)
 ```

 This package can also be used to export plots as images.
+You do not need to activate the
+backend first.

 ```@docs
 BokehBlink.save